HoussemLahmar/HoussemLahmar/README.md

 # 👋 Hi, I'm Houssem-Eddine Lahmar

 **Electrical Engineering Student** at the National Engineering School of Tunis (ENIT), specializing in SMART (Advanced Reconfigurable Real-Time Microelectronic Systems).
 Passionate about embedded systems, IoT, machine learning, and technological innovation.
-Experienced in project and team management with practical skills in hardware and software development.
+Experienced in project management, hardware-software integration, and real-time system design.

 ## 🚀 About Me